abderrahmaneOU/Alx-Backend-Python/python-generators-0x00/README.md

 - `seed.py`: Contains functions to connect, create database, create table, and insert data.
 - `user_data.csv`: CSV file with sample data (already provided in the project).
-- `0-main.py`: Used to run and validate the seeding process.